How to Steam Eggs Like a Pro

 • Vitamin D (critical year-round but especially during the winter months for us Canadians when sun exposure is often limited)

 • Brain food!
-They are one of the best non-meat and non-seafood sources of choline, a B vitamin that helps support memory.
+They are one of the best non-meat, non-seafood sources of choline.
+Choline is a B vitamin that helps support memory.
 You can check out some of the nutritional benefits of choline here.

-For years I used to always boil hard- or soft-cooked eggs.
-I’ve tried various techniques over the years and sometimes they work, sometimes they don’t.
 I’ve cooked eggs where the outside was well-cooked and the inside was still very raw.
-I’ve overcooked them more times than I can count, with that unsightly but innocuous grey ring appearing around the rich yolks.
+I’ve overcooked them more times than I can count.
+And I really dislike that unsightly but innocuous grey ring that appears around overcooked yolks.
 I’ve also cooked my fair share of eggs that ended up badly misshaped after I tried to peel them.

-Now, the only method I use to cook hard or soft eggs like a pro is to steam them.
+Now, the only way I hard cook eggs now is steaming them.

 I wouldn’t call it a secret exactly, but I don’t think it’s a common technique yet.